godotengine/godot-docs/development/compiling/compiling_for_android.rst

 Set the environment variable ``ANDROID_NDK_ROOT`` to point to the Android NDK.
-You also might need to set the variable ``ANDROID_NDK_HOME`` to the same path, in particular if you are using custom Android modules, since some Gradle plugins rely on the NDK and use this variable to determine the location.
+You also might need to set the variable ``ANDROID_NDK_HOME`` to the same path, especially if you are using custom Android modules, since some Gradle plugins rely on the NDK and use this variable to determine its location.

 To set those environment variables on Windows, press **Windows + R**, type "control system", then click on **Advanced system settings** in the left